epicnerd1990/hawgts/TO-DO.md

     - Go through everything and ensure everything works in all scenarios
     - Slim down List Global code by using the index# directly to save excess local variables in functions
     - Test config and operation by following readme on multiple devices and launchers
+    - Catch any stray fixed values in "preset.json"
+    - ~~Review all description tags for globals~~
+    - ~~Group configuration options in folders/subfolders more~~

 ###### #####################################